haiku/haikudepotserver/docs/job.md

 ![Data model](images/img-datamodel-job.svg)

-`job` is the master table for the job and `job_state` contains the state of the execution of the job.
+`job` is the master table for the job.
+The `job_data` can be either supplied or generated data for the job; the two situations can be differentiated via the `job_data_type` table.

-The table `job_supplied_data` captures data that the user supplied for the job to use.
-The table `job_generated_data` captures data that the job produced.
-In both cases these tables use the [data store](./storage.md) system to actually persist the data.

-Each entry in the `job` table has a `job_specification` table entry; this contains a JSON-serialized copy of the object that specified the job to run.
+Each entry in the `job` table has a `specification` column entry; this contains a JSON-serialized copy of the object that specified the job to run.

-## Hibernate

-Unlike most of the rest of the system, the job system uses the [Hibernate](https://hibernate.org/orm/) ORM and JPA to interact with the job database tables.
-See the class `JpaJobService` for implementation.
+Each `job` table row has a `job_assignment` row as well.
+The `job_assignment` is the means by which the job can be locked for running.
+Using this locking mechanism, two instances of HDS are not able to run the same Job at the same time.
+The Postgres "skip lock" system is used to avoid an instance of HDS picking up a Job that another HDS is running.

 ## Architecture